benjaminweymouth/NFT-Artwork-Auction-App/README.md

 -----------------------------
 ### Live Deployed Link

-Note: complete the readme file for local machine setup instructions.
+## Note: install the [metamask extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) for Google Chrome to login to the site.
+(Or follow the full instructions in this readme)

 ## https://benjaminweymouth.github.io/NFT-Artwork-Auction-App/
 -----------------------------